atishp04/ebbr/source/chapter2-uefi.rst

-In contrast, UEFI Loaded Images, such as third-party drivers and boot applications, must not contain any built-in assumptions that they are to be loaded at a given privilege level during boot time since they can, for example, legitimately be loaded into either EL1 or EL2 on AArch64.
+In contrast, UEFI Loaded Images, such as third-party drivers and boot applications, must not contain any built-in assumptions that they are to be loaded at a given privilege level during boot time since they can, for example, legitimately be loaded into either EL1 or EL2 on AArch64 and HS or S mode in RISC-V.

 AArch64 Exception Levels
 ------------------------